 Specifically designed multi-unit housing for independent to semi independent older persons in which there [is at least one hot meal served per day and some housekeeping services] may be meal service; if meal service is not provided, the facility shall include a restaurant and/or café open to residents, guests, and employees of Block 33 Lot 1.01 and Block 33 Lot 1.02.
 Such restaurant or café shall be located within the congregate housing building or the community building within the complex.
 Living units shall include at least a [living/bedroom] living room, bathroom [and kitchenette], kitchen, and no more than two bedrooms, except that studio apartments are permitted.
 All of the affordable units must have one or two bedrooms.
-Access by residents of Block 33 Lot 1.01 and Block 33 Lot 1.02 to an on-site wellness center offering health and fitness services, and transportation may also be available by arrangement.
+Access by residents of Block 33 Lot 1.01 and Block 33 Lot 1.02 to an on-site wellness center offering health and fitness services and/or equipment is required.
+Personal care service, housekeeping services, and transportation may also be available by arrangement.